-The Eugene S. Farley Library, built in 1968, named in honor of the first President of Wilkes University, is located on the corner of South Franklin and South Streets.
+The Eugene S. Farley Library, built in 1968, and named in honor of the first President of Wilkes University, is located on the corner of South Franklin and South Streets.
 It is one of the largest resource libraries in the region and includes:

-- more than 200,000 volumes of books and bound journals;
+- More than 200,000 volumes of books and bound journals;

-- more than 10,000 full text online journals; microforms, instructional audio-visual materials;
+- More than 600 instructional audio-visual materials;

-- growing collection of classic films on DVD.
+- Growing collection of classic films on DVD;

-- fine collections in English and American literature, history, the sciences and mathematics;
+- Fine collections in English and American literature, history, the sciences and mathematics;

-- sizable collections in other academic disciplines reflected in the University curriculum.
+- Sizable collections in other academic disciplines reflected in the University curriculum.

-Also housed in the library are the University Archives, four special collections rooms, a 'smart classroom" and a classroom reserved for library instruction equipped with desktop computers.
+Also housed in the library are the University Archives, four special collections rooms, a "smart classroom" and a classroom reserved for library instruction equipped with desktop computers.

-In 1972, the library sustained extensive damage during the Agnes flood that left most of downtown Wilkes Barre under several feet of water.
+In 1972, the library sustained extensive damage during the Agnes Flood that left most of downtown Wilkes-Barre under several feet of water.
 The library basement was submerged and the first floor was under more than two feet of water for several weeks.